 Delivering Total Value

 We offer a complimentary consultation for anyone considering laser hair removal.
 The total cost for laser hair removal makes this med spa treatment the ideal economic solution for treating unwanted hair, especially when looking at cumulative hair removal costs over the course of a lifetime.
-Although repeated sessions are needed initially, a completed round of treatments will deliver permanent results without the need for further sessions.
+Although repeated sessions are needed initially, a completed round of treatments will deliver long-term results without the need for further sessions.
 In an area like Tampa, where it’s swimsuit weather year-round, choosing laser hair removal is simply the choice that makes the most sense.